 Flagg was outspoken and lived a bohemian style of life.
 Despite a marriage that lasted from 1899 until his wife's death in 1923, he was known for his cavorting around town with pals like John Barrymore.
 He was close friends with many of his contemporaries: Arthur William Brown, Walter Appleton Clark, Ham Fisher, Rube Goldberg, etc. Flagg was a founder member of the infamous Dutch Treat Club in 1906 (its president in 1913), a loose association of creative types that turned into an organization still going strong today.

 He wrote the first of their annual productions and was elected an honorary life member in 1926.
-By then he had dropped out of active participation, but when the Depression hit and the club loosened up, he was back.
+By then he'd dropped out of active participation, but when the Depression hit and the club loosened up, he was back.
 He began to contribute artwork to the wonderful annuals that were distributed at the yearly dinners.
 At right is one from 1935.
 It seems that the more bawdy and risque and boisterous the organization became, the more Monty wanted to be a part of it.
 The ribaldry reached its zenith in the early years of WWII.
 As the rest of the world loosened up, the naughtiness wasn't quite as much fun I guess.
-By 1950, the annual books were less daring.
-While they still had a few gorgeous drawings and paintings by the likes of Bradshaw Crandell, Monty Flagg was no longer participating.
+By 1950, while the annual books still had a few gorgeous drawings and paintings by the likes of Bradshaw Crandell, but were mostly less daring, Monty Flagg was no longer participating.

 A few books were sprinkled amongst the magazines.
 There was the riotous Virgins in Cellophane in 1932 and his autobiography, Roses and Buckshot in 1946.
 The dust jacket for the 1934 P.G.
 Wodehouse offering, at right, may have been an illustration for the story's initial appearance in The Saturday Evening Post.
 Flagg did illustrations for many of the Jeeves novels as they were serialized.
 He did numerous drawings for the Cosmopolitan serialization of Thank You, Jeeves, also in 1934 and several other titles in Colliers - it seems that Wodehouse got around almost as much as Flagg.